percona/pmm/doc/source/chapter.metrics-monitor.rst

 You can safely leave the defaults set as they are, but for further information:

 Snapshot name
    The name |percona| will see when viewing your dashboard.

 Expire
    How long before snapshot should expire, configure lower if required. |percona| automatically purges shared dashboards after 90 days.

 Timeout (seconds)
    Duration the dashboard will take to load before the snapshot is generated.
-   Can lead to empty values on some graphs in the snapshot version
+Can lead to empty values on some graphs in the snapshot version. considering increasing this value if |percona| reports only partial dashboard contents were transmitted.

 First, open the snapshot that you would like to share.
 Click the
 |gui.share| button at the top of the page and select the